 A support level is a price level that the stock cannot break below.
 The stock will tap the support level multiple times without being able to break through.
 At these levels, you will find that the buyers outweigh the sellers and drive the price higher.

-Support and resistance levels become stronger the more time they are hit.
-Once these levels are finally broken you can see the price really begin to run.
+Support and resistance levels become stronger the more times they are hit.
+Once these levels are finally broken, you can see the price begin to run.

 What Technical Indicators You Should Use